Overview

 Automation APIs

-OpenStack, and therefore DreamCompute, has a whole host of APIs that can be used for system automation.
+OpenStack, and therefore DreamCompute, provides a full set of APIs that can be used for system automation.
 More about OpenStack APIs can be found here: